imagej/imagej.github.io/_pages/Image_Stitching.md

   - **Overlay into Composite**: all channels of all input images will be put into the output image as separate channels.
   - **Do not fuse images**: no output images will be computed, just the overlap is computed.

-{% capture title%}
- Shows the Pairwise Stitching dialog.
-{% endcapture %}
-{% include thumbnail src='/images/pages/PairwiseStitching2.png' title=title %}
+{% include thumbnail src='/images/pages/PairwiseStitching2.png' title='Shows the Pairwise Stitching dialog.'%}

 The *number of peaks* defines the number of maxima in the Phase Correlation Matrix which are examined.
 If the stitching was not correct increasing this number might help.